 Types of FEMA Housing Needs Assistance

 FEMA offers people in disaster areas different types of housing assistance to help them through the disaster.
 The types of assistance include Temporary Housing, Repairs, Replacement, and Permanent Housing Construction.

 Temporary Housing (a place to live for a limited period of time): Temporary Housing can include a hotel stay, government provided housing, or a rental unit if available.
-More info about housing rental resources.

 Repair: Money is available to homeowners to repair damage from the disaster to their primary residence that is not covered by insurance.
 The goal is to make the damaged home safe, sanitary, and functional.

 Replacement: Funds may also be available to homeowners to replace their home destroyed in the disaster if is not covered by insurance.

 Permanent Housing Construction: Direct assistance or money for the construction of a home.
 This type of help occurs only in insular areas or remote locations specified by FEMA, where no other type of housing assistance is possible.

 Non-Housing Disaster Assistance Needs